 Other amazing spa options on Cape Cod that are definitely worth looking into are Le Petite Day Spa in Chatham, Solstice Day Spa in Hyannis and Shui Spa in Provincetown.

-21. Cozy Up By a Fireplace or Heated Igloo
+21. Cozy Up By A Fireplace Or Heated Igloo

 There are quite a few places on the Cape where you can grab a drink or meal by a warm fireplace, and some are now offering private greenhouse and igloo dining!